 Other things you might need include drying kits (a small dehumidifying jar with two silica gel tablets) for hearing aids with disposable batteries, cleaning tools, cleaning wipes and swabs for dry behind-the-ear hearing aids with earmolds.
 Find out what extras you’ll need for your specific aids and you can get an idea of the ongoing costs.

 More expensive items you may also have to pay for include:

 - Replacement wires (receivers) – if they break after the warranty expires (£40-£80 per helper)

-- ear molds – they may perish, not be suitable if you lose weight or fade
+- ear molds – they can perish, not hold if you lose weight or discolor

 Last but not least, it’s important to remember that your hearing aids will need to be replaced after about three to five years.